 Exercise programmes: A series of exercise videos were created to help HSE staff get active: Pilates, Yoga, Strength and Conditioning, and Chair Yoga for Beginners.

-Quit NRT for staff: Funding of free NRT for HSE staff was included in staff health & wellbeing initiatives in CHO's and Hospital Groups to incentivise successful quitting
+Quit nicotine replacement therapy (NRT) for staff: Funding of free NRT for HSE staff was included in staff health and wellbeing initiatives in CHOs and Hospital Groups to incentivise successful quitting.

 Sláintecare Healthy Communities